On This Day In Judy Garland’s Life And Career – May 3

 Executives from the various studios are expected to witness performances of “Stars of Tomorrow” with a view of discovering new talent.

 May 3, 1935: The first of a week-long engagement for the “Three Garland Sisters” at the Orpheum Theater in San Francisco, California.
-The sisters were part of the Fanchon & Marco stage show that accompanied the latest Ann Sothern film.
+The sisters were part of the Fanchon & Marco stage show accompanying the latest Ann Sothern film.
 See the review of the show in the May 4 entry.

 May 3, 1939: Judy and co-star June Preisser posed for this on-set costume test for Babes In Arms.
 Judy never wore this particular costume in the final film.

-May 3, 1940: The Anderson Motor Company in York, Pennsylvania, proclaimed “lovely Judy Garland” as the “new stand-out star of screen and radio” just like the new Studebaker Champion car in this ad using Judy’s likeness to help sell cars.
+May 3, 1940: The Anderson Motor Company in York, Pennsylvania, proclaimed “lovely Judy Garland” as the “new stand-out star of screen and radio,” just like the new Studebaker Champion car in this ad, using Judy’s likeness to help sell cars.
 The second is a blurb from June 1940 showing Judy with her Studebaker.

 May 3, 1941: Here are some ads and articles about Ziegfeld Girl.
-Note in the photo for the first one of Judy and co-star Jackie Cooper, she looks more like she did a few years later in The Clock (1945).
+Note that in the photo for the first one of Judy and co-star Jackie Cooper, she looks more like she did a few years later in The Clock (1945).

 Check out The Judy Room’s Spotlight on Ziegfeld Girl here.

 May 3, 1941: Two items from the trade magazine “Motion Picture Herald.”
 The first is a report about a couple of Ziegfeld Girl contests in the Chicago area.
-One contest involved a photographer from the “Herald-American” paper who snapped photos of girls “he considered pretty as a Ziegfeld Girl.”
+One contest involved a photographer from the “Herald-American” paper who snapped photos of girls that “he considered pretty as a Ziegfeld Girl.”
 Five were published each day for three days, with each girl receiving cash and guest tickets to see the film.
-The “Evanston-Index” “ran a contest to find a local girl approximating the physical measurements of Judy Garland to participate in a fashion show at leading department store.
+The Evanston-Index “ran a contest to find a local girl approximating the physical measurements of Judy Garland to participate in a fashion show at leading department store.
 Stunt was duly publicized by cooperating merchant.”

 The second page is an ad placed by MGM in the magazine on this date.